Skip to main content

 Core Concepts

 Rules define the logic for processing messages.
-Each rule specifies an input channel, processing logic, and an optional output channel.
+Each rule may specify:

 type Rule struct {